-The thinking, dreaming, bipedal organisms who inhabit your store, bar, school, office, and clinic encompass the full range of fears, biases, ideals, preoccupations, joys, and technical limitations of human existence.
-Here’s why Tapyness reaches so many of them, in so many ways that existing customer feedback systems fail.
+The thinking, dreaming, bipedal organisms who inhabit your four walls encompass the full range of fears, biases, ideals, preoccupations, joys, and technical limitations of human existence.
+Here’s why Tapyness reaches so many of them, in so many ways that existing customer feedback platforms fail.

 Tapyness makes registering your opinion as simple as reading a few words and reaching out to touch a screen.
 There’s no web page to load, no survey directions to follow.
 Its short questions and simple interface make interaction unintimidating and utterly intuitive, transforming the “survey fatigue” many people feel into a simple and inviting gesture of appreciation—or discontent.